 Second UK lockdown?
 Hospital COVID-19 admissions doubling every 8 days

-LONDON: Britain's health minister said on Friday (Sep 18) that the novel coronavirus was accelerating across the country with hospital admissions doubling every eight days but refused to say whether or not another national lockdown would be imposed next month.
+LONDON: The UK's health minister said on Friday (Sep 18) that the novel coronavirus was accelerating across the country with hospital admissions doubling every eight days, but refused to say whether or not another national lockdown would be imposed next month.

 Asked repeatedly by Sky News about the prospect of a second national lockdown next month, Health Secretary Matt Hancock said that a lockdown was a last resort but that the government would do whatever it takes to tackle the virus.